 On the right of your new machine's entry, under Actions, click in the drop down menu, and select Associate Floating IP.

 Select an IP address under IP Address.
 If "No floating IP addresses allocated" show up, click in the plus to allocate a new IP to you project, you will need to add a description.

 Under Port to be associated select the virtual machine.

 Figure Floating IP association dialog

-Please Note: Allocated or assigned floating IPs are billed at the rate of 0,2 BU/hr.
-You can additionally follow our blog-post for management of floating IPs in a cPouta project.
+Allocated floating IPs are billed at the rate of 0,2 BU/hr.
+You can additionally read our blog post for management of floating IPs in a cPouta project.

 Now we can go to the Connecting to your virtual machine section and log in to the new Virtual Machine.